Cottonwood Books closing down after 37 years of business

 Even long after Cottonwood Books is gone, its legacy will live on through the stories told by customers and friends of Danny Plaisance.

 “It was a big part of my life… that’s an understatement.
-If it’s one thing I feel like I’m going to miss, it’s going to be my customers, without a doubt," said Danny Plaisance.
+If it’s one thing I feel like I’m going to miss, it’s going to be my customers, without a doubt," Danny Plaisance said.

 The store's final day open will be Saturday, May 7 from 10 a.m. to 2 p.m.
 Any remaining books will be donated to a library in Mississippi.